0x6e66/raytracer/documentation.md

 ---
 ### (Optional) Object material: specular transmission (30 points)

 The change of the direction of light without a change in color is accomplished by setting the right values when creating a material.
 There is no different way of handling such internal refractions than regular refraction in code.
-An example for the material *glass* can be found in preset 4.
+An example for the material *glass* can be found in preset 4 (the image in [this](#fundamental-objects-shape-15-points) section).

 ---
 ### (Optional) Lights (30 points)